jwoehr/qisjob/README.md

                         Comma-separated list of hex values for character(s) to emit at the head of each line of job monitor output, default is '0x0d'
   --job_monitor_filepath JOB_MONITOR_FILEPATH
-                        Filepath for Job Monitor output if Job Monitor requested by --use_job_monitor, default is sys.stdout -w, --warnings        Don't print warnings on missing optional --qasm3_in            Interpret input as OpenQASM 3 --qasm3_out           Print qasm file as OpenQASM 3 to stdout before running job
+                        Filepath for Job Monitor output if Job Monitor requested by --use_job_monitor, default is sys.stdout -w, --warnings        Don't print warnings on missing optional modules --qasm3_in            Interpret input as OpenQASM 3 --qasm3_out           Print qasm file as OpenQASM 3 to stdout before running job